Ultimate Guide to the AP Calculus AB Exam

 Step 1: Assess Your Skills

-Step 2: Study the material
+Step 2: Study the Material

-Step 3: Practice Multiple-Choice Questions
+Step 3: Practice Multiple Choice Questions

-The College Board Course Description includes many practice multiple choice questions along with explanations of their answers.
-As you go through these, try to keep track of which areas are still tripping you up, and go back over this theory again.
-Focus on understanding what each question is asking and keep a running list of any vocabulary that is still unfamiliar.
+The College Board provides a set of sample questions with scoring explanations.
+Additionally, the College Board Course Description includes many practice multiple choice questions along with explanations of their answers.
+As you go through these, try to keep track of which areas are still tripping you up, and go over those concepts again until you have a better grasp on them.
+Focus on understanding what each question is asking and keep a running list of any vocabulary that is still unfamiliar to you.

 Step 4: Practice Free Response Questions

-Step 5: Take another practice test
+Step 5: Take Another Practice Test

-Step 6: Exam day specifics
+Step 6: Exam Day Specifics

-For complete registration instructions, check out CollegeVine’s How to Register for AP Exams (Even If You Didn’t Take the Class).
+For complete registration instructions, check out CollegeVine’s guide: How to Register for AP Exams (Even If You Didn’t Take the Class).

-For information about what to bring to the exam, see CollegeVine’s What Should I Bring to My AP Exam (And What Should I Definitely Leave at Home)?
+For information about what to bring to the exam, see CollegeVine’s post: What Should I Bring to My AP Exam (And What Should I Definitely Leave at Home)?